JB-26/website-portfolio/src/blog/2021-01-14-python-currency-exchange.md

 Better yet, you can zoom in by using the mouse to highlight an area to focus on!

 ![Scatter Graph zoomed in](https://i.imgur.com/duvDfdR.jpg)

+And that wraps it up!

+Well, for now.
+There's still several areas that I'd like to improve on such as adding the ability to import a CSV file, and perform some data analysis on it.

+I'll make another post in the future, when I have made several improvements - so keep an eye out!

+Thanks for reading! 👏